drips-network/wave-metrics/services/worker/README.md

 2. Compares normalized logins (lowercase, trimmed)
 3. On mismatch:
    - Marks job as `FAILED` with error message
-   - Deletes the token ref (deterministic terminal failure, no retry)
+   - Finalizes the token ref as successful (deterministic terminal failure, no retry)
    - Returns `{"status": "failed", "error": "github_login does not match token owner ..."}`

 This is a terminal failure because the token cannot be used for the requested user.